-CBC St Kilda invites applications from interested families for our Scholarship Program for Years 7 - 12.
+CBC St Kilda invites applications from interested families for our Scholarship and Bursaries Program for Years 7 - 12.
 Please see the following explanation and criteria.

-CBC St Kilda has established a range of academic scholarships to encourage the enrolment of the best possible student to the College and to encourage students already enrolled at CBC to achieve the highest standards possible.
+CBC St Kilda has established a range of academic scholarships to encourage the enrolment of students who strive for excellence to the College and to encourage students already enrolled at CBC to achieve the highest standards possible.
 All scholarships are open to current and prospective students.
 There are three types of scholarships on offer:

 - CBC St Kilda Academic Scholarship

 - CBC St Kilda Sports Scholarship